lovettchris/lovettchris.github.io/posts/GraphModel/index.md

 Notice that to get the metadata for a given category or property you need to provide the owing `Graph` object.

-So the "GraphMetadata" belongs to a graph instance, it is not static.
+`GraphMetadata` belongs to a graph instance, it is not static.
-In this way different graphs can have different metadata for something that has the same name.
-This makes it easier to compose Graph objects in a large product like Visual Studio without having to force every plugin to use a fixed common schema.
+This makes it easier to compose Graph objects in a large product like Visual Studio without without having to force every plugin to use a fixed common schema.

 ### Default Schema